Remote Academic Advising

 - From MyPlattsburgh, click on the “Dashboards & Reports” tab

 - You may view your entire list of advisees (default “all” in the Type column, or filter those for whom you are 1st major, minor, program advisor, etc.)

 - Click on an advisee, and you will see columns for (use scroll bar) Banner ID, email, registration PIN, registration dates/times, telephone number.

-- To the right is your advisee’s photo, and below are the student’s current schedule and midterm grades
+- To the right is your advisee’s photo if submitted, and below are the student’s current schedule and midterm grades

-- At the conclusion of your advisee appointments, remember to release their registration PIN and access dates.
+- At the conclusion of your advisee appointments, remember to release their registration PIN and access date/times.